-Fair values of borrowings of consolidated securitization entities, as well as related party debt issued by one of our securitization entities which was held by a GECC affiliate at December 31, 2013, are based on valuation methodologies using current market interest rate data which are comparable to market quotes adjusted for our non-performance risk.
+The fair values of borrowings of consolidated securitization entities, as well as related party debt issued by one of our securitization entities which was held by a GECC affiliate at December 31, 2013, are based on valuation methodologies that utilize current market interest rate data which are comparable to market quotes adjusted for our non-performance risk.
+Borrowings that are publicly traded securities are classified as level 2.
+Borrowings that are not publicly traded are classified as level 3.